tyleratk/twitter-sentiment/README.md

 ~~~

 #### Building my own Model
-After labeling my tweets on a scale from -1 to 1, I decided to create a range for positive, neutral, and negative tweets and decided on the following scale
+After labeling my tweets on a scale from -1 to 1, I decided to create a range for positive, neutral, and negative tweets and chose the following scale

 | Compound Score      | Label      |
 | :-----------------: | :--------: |